 During the warm-up, do not try to “win” the point, but focus on the rally and the feeling.
 In rallying, place your shots so that your opponent can warm up rather than practicing your winning shots.

 The typical on the table warm-up should follow these 4 steps.
 You only have 2 minutes to finish these 6 steps.

 - 1) Forehand-to-forehand drive (20 seconds).
-Simply hit back and forth from your forehand to the opponent forehand.
+Simply hit back and forth from your forehand to the opponent’s forehand.
 These are regular forehand drive, not loops.
-Focus on the consistent and the feeling.
+Focus on consistency and the feeling.

 - 2) Forehand loop – block (20 seconds).
 One player will start looping, and the other should block passively to allow them to loop comfortably.

 - 3) Forehand block – loop (20 seconds).
 The first player will stop looping and start to block back passively, this indicates that they’re done looping.
-Other player starts looping.
+Another player starts looping.